rosette-api/csharp/README.md

 [![Build Status](https://travis-ci.org/rosette-api/csharp.svg?branch=master)](https://travis-ci.org/rosette-api/csharp)

-.Net (C#) client binding for Rosette API
+.Net (C#) client binding for the Rosette API
 ==================================

 Installation
 ------------

-If you use Nuget, you may either use Visual Studios Nuget package manager or command line to install Rosette API.
+If you use Nuget, you may use either Visual Studio's Nuget package manager or command line to install the Rosette API binding.

-In Visual Studios: search for the rosette_api package in Nuget(https://www.nuget.org/packages/rosette_api/) and follow the installation instructions.
+In Visual Studio: search for the [rosette_api package](https://www.nuget.org/packages/rosette_api/) in Nuget and follow the installation instructions.

-Using Nuget Command Line: `nuget install rosette_api.
+Using Nuget Command Line: `nuget install rosette_api`.

 Basic Usage
 -----------